Every hub manager, staff member, tutor and volunteer within the network is invited to join our National Digital Inclusion Network Facebook group.

 A group for YOU

 The group isn’t another channel for us to tell you stuff about us, so we won’t post lots of links back to our sites.
-The group is for YOU, to help you connect with fellow centres and really be part of a network.
+The group is for YOU, to help you connect with fellow hubs and really be part of a network.

 Nothing you post will be visible to your Facebook friends or appear on your wall, which should help you keep your work and personal lives separate.